How Could a Dram Shop Law Affect My Car Accident Case?

 The business could become liable for an impaired guest’s actions when an employee or other “agent” of the establishment serves alcohol to a customer who is visibly intoxicated.
 Servers, bartenders and other employees should be trained by the business owner or manager to recognize signs of visible intoxication, such as slurred speech, bloodshot eyes and loss of motor skills.

 Businesses that contribute to the intoxication of their customers could face severe penalties in a civil court in the event that a patron harms a third party after leaving the premises.
-If you were hurt in a car accident in the Philadelphia area, our attorneys can evaluate your case and determine which parties might be liable for your injuries.
+If you were hurt in a car accident in the Philadelphia area, our car accident lawyer can evaluate your case and determine which parties might be liable for your injuries.

 Dram Shop Liability Lawyers